den-is/gh-stars-scraper/README.md

 # GitHub Stars scraper

-Primitive web-scraper for your own GitHub Stars for further analysis or to recall long-time agi forgotten repos.
+Web-scraper for your own GitHub Stars for further analysis or to recall long-time ago forgotten repos.

-This script is extremly plain and primitive.

-Script utilizes [selenium](https://www.selenium.dev/) web automation library.
+The script is extremely plain and primitive, and utilizes [Selenium](https://www.selenium.dev/) web-browser automation library.

 Contributions are welcome.